aiaudit-org/raw2logit/README.md

 *This repository hosts the code for the project ["From Lens to Logit: Addressing Camera Hardware-Drift Using Raw Sensor Data"](https://openreview.net/forum?id=DRAywM1BhU), submitted to the NeurIPS 2021 Datasets and Benchmarks Track.*

+In order to address camera hardware-drift we require two ingredients: raw sensor data and an image processing model.
+This code repository contains the materials for the second ingredient, the image processing model, as well as scripts to load lada and run experiments.
+For a conceptual overview of the project we reocommend the [project site](https://aiaudit.org/lens2logit/) or the [full paper](https://openreview.net/forum?id=DRAywM1BhU).

 ## A short introduction
 <p align="center">
 <img src="https://github.com/aiaudit-org/lens2logit/blob/master/readme/Slice%208.png">